seronezP/chimera/README.md

 #### IMPORTANT
 ___

-_BUTTON "Open folder" NOW IS ONLY FOR (idn, Button "open folder" cant change your minecraft path folder but with this button you can open your minecraft folder for copy your path to change him lol:P)._
+_BUTTON "Open folder" NOW IS ONLY FOR (idk, Button "open folder" cant change your minecraft path folder but with this button you can open your minecraft folder for copy your path to change him lol:P)._

 _Without entered username minecraft dont start_